 Looking for a premium golf experience?
 Te Arai Links is home to two very fancy golf courses.
 They cap membership at 250 people though and don’t let non-members play, so chances of having a round of golf there are next to none.

-Please note: Our discounts are for our readers and members.
-If you read our blog but are not yet in the New Zealand Travel Tips Facebook group, please join – it’s free and is an amazing resource.
-Operators may ask you to show the Facebook group on your phone when you check in.
-Or, if you’re not on Facebook, be ready to explain that you read NZTT online.
-By booking through us, you will enjoy a discount while supporting NZTT – thank you!
+These discounts are for NZTT readers and members.
+Please ensure you are in our free Facebook group.
+Or if you’re not on Facebook, be ready to explain that you read NZTT online.
+By booking through us, you will enjoy a discount while supporting us – thank you!